open-telemetry/opentelemetry-specification/specification/tracing-api.md

 value, or a numeric type.

 The Span interface MUST provide:
-- An API to set attributes where the attribute properties are passed as arguments.
+- An API to set a single `Attribute` where the attribute properties are passed as arguments.
 This MAY be called `SetAttribute`.
 To avoid extra allocations some implementations may offer a separate API for each of the possible value types.

 Note that the OpenTelemetry project documents certain ["standard